mwblythe/squint/README.md

 }
 ```

 Now you can tell the difference between setting `Balance` to zero or not setting it at all.
-With `KeepNil` set to `false`, an empty `Balance` would be skipped; otherwise it would be included as a SQL `NULL`.
+With `NilValues` set to `false`, an empty `Balance` would be skipped; otherwise it would be included as a SQL `NULL`.

 ## Bridge